Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Center for Disaster Philanthropy (CDP) is a group focused on disaster relief and assistance.
+The Center for Disaster Philanthropy (CDP) is a left-of-center organization that advocates on increased spending towards disaster relief and assistance.
 1 CDP is a former project of the left-of-center funding and advocacy nonprofit New Venture Fund, which is managed by left-of-center consulting firm Arabella Advisors.
 In 2012, it became a separate and independent nonprofit organization.
 2

 Background